Lord of the Universe!

 Perhaps my fellow worshippers are wiser than I am, and I should judge them more favorably.
 Maybe they have already worked through all these thoughts and have concluded that You are a necessary Being within Yourself, and all our questions are meaningless.
 Perhaps they have read Spinoza, who put an end to the possibility of knowing anything about You.
 Probably based on Jewish ideas, he concluded that not only can we know nothing about Your plan for this world, but the very idea of a plan – which means a notion within time and space – is completely inapplicable to You.

 But then, God, do my fellow worshippers not have emotions as I have?
 Are they simply cold, philosophical, mathematical minds that have really thought this through and are thus able to pray to You?
 I have a hard time believing that.
 Nearly never have I heard them utter a word about You in relation to earthquakes, tsunamis, or other tragedies.
-Never have they said to me that You are the grundnorm of complete Otherness and therefore there is nothing to ask.
+Never have they said to me that You are the foundation of complete Otherness and therefore there is nothing to ask.
 In fact, they hardly ever speak about You.
 They only speak about Your Halacha.
-Are we all guilty of having made You into a Deus absconditus, (an absent God)?
+Are we all guilty of having made You into a deus absconditus, (an absent god)?

 On the other hand, perhaps I am mistaken.
 Maybe they live by emunah peshuta, an ingrained, deep-seated but simple belief in You, which is indestructible.
 Perhaps their belief is much more real, since it is prior and independent of human knowledge and experience.
 But why can I not reach this?
 Should I perhaps not pray in their minyan since it is my thoughts that are misguided and therefore undermine their prayers?